AetherModel/Aether/CODE_OF_CONDUCT.md

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Aether Core Team with a concise description of your grievance, as detailed in the [Reporting Guidelines](REPORTING_GUIDELINES.md).
-Your grievance will be handled in accordance with our existing governing policies.
+Your grievance will be handled using the same guidelines as an incident, in accordance with this document.

-LINK TO GOVERNING POLICIES

 ## 10. Scope